csonday/ie172webdev_notes/README.md

 ###  3.1. <a name='Setupastorageformovie_id'></a>Setup a storage for `movie_id`
 A `dcc.Store` element is an invisible object that we can use to store numerals, strings, or lists.
 Let's add one on top of our layout for `movie_management_profile`.
+Your layout definition should look like the following.

 ```python
 layout = html.Div(